 With the speed of which technology is changing in today’s world, it’s rather easy for companies to have large amounts of electronic waste build up.
 Companies are perhaps more and more familiar with standards that state electronics should not be thrown away into landfills and should instead be recycled.
 However, not all recyclers are the same.
 You’ll want to use ITAD recycling where you’ll receive a certification of hard drive disposition.
 This is one of the best ways to recycle large quantities of old electronic devices.

 IT Asset Disposition also helps maintain proper standards for the environment.
-When electronic devices are simply thrown away into a landfill, trace amounts of hazardous materials can seep through ground and contaminate water sources as well as the air that we breath.
+When electronic devices are thrown away into a landfill, trace amounts of hazardous materials can seep through the ground and contaminate water sources as well as the air that we breathe.
 Industry standards help to maintain data security through data destruction, environmental benefits through proper waste destruction and can even lead to financial benefits for companies through compliance as well as remarketing options.